vtexdocs/dev-portal-content/docs/guides/Integration-Guides/external-marketplace-integration-guide/external-marketplace-integration-invoice-tracking.md

 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/external-marketplace-integration-invoice-tracking-0.jpg)

 1. VTEX Orders receive tracking and/or invoice data.
-This information can be inserted via [Place Fulfillment Order API](https://developers.vtex.com/vtex-rest-api/reference/place-fulfillment-order) or manually in VTEX Admin.
+This information can be inserted via [Invoice notification from VTEX](#invoice-notification-from-vtex) or manually in VTEX Admin.
-After receiving invoice information, the order status is updated to `invoiced` in VTEX.
+After receiving invoice information, the order status is updated to invoiced in VTEX.
 In this case, it is not possible to cancel the order anymore.
-2. VTEX OMS notifies the connector through the URL informed in [Invoice notification from VTEX](#invoice-notification-from-vtex) by the connector through the property `marketplaceServicesEndpoint`, once the order is inserted in VTEX.
+2. VTEX OMS notifies the connector through the URL informed in the [Place Fulfillment Order API](https://developers.vtex.com/vtex-rest-api/reference/place-fulfillment-order) by the connector through the property `marketplaceServicesEndpoint`, once the order is inserted in VTEX.
 3. Connector collects information sent through the notification.
 a.
 To collect information about **invoice**, use the properties:
     - `invoiceNumer`: invoice’s ID code.